FenixAlliance/ABS.Docs/README.md

 ## [Alliance Core Libraries](/Components/Alliance-Core-Libraries.md)

-The Alliance Core Libraries contains the core abstractions and default implementations required by the Alliance Business Model and dependent components.
-It is also the external dependency source for the entire Alliance Business Suite, which means that external dependencies, which are dependencies outside the `FenixAlliance.*` namespace are referred to by the `FenixAlliance.ACL.Deps` Package, which is the base ACL Package and, therefore, it could be referred to as the Core Package.
+The Alliance Core Libraries contain the core abstractions and default implementations required by the Alliance Business Model and dependent components.
+It is also the external dependency source for the entire Alliance Business Suite, which means that external dependencies, which are dependencies outside the `FenixAlliance.*` namespace is referred to by the `FenixAlliance.ACL.Deps` Package, which is the base ACL Package and, therefore, it could be referred to as the Core Package.

-For more information on the dependency tree, design overview and external dependencies, please refer to [Advanced Topics](/Advanced.md).
+For more information on the dependency tree, design overview, and external dependencies, please refer to [Advanced Topics](/Advanced.md).

 ## [Alliance Business Model](/Components/Alliance-Business-Model.md)

 The Alliance Business Model is a declarative specification and definition of standard entities that represent commonly used concepts and activities across business and productivity applications and is being extended to observational and analytical data as well.
-ABM provides well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Items (Products/Services), as well as interactions with vendors, workers, and customers, such as activities and service level agreements. that serve as the dynamic data layer for the entire Alliance Business Suite.
+ABM provides well-defined, modular, and extensible business entities such as Accounts, Business Units, cases, Contact, Leads, Opportunity, and Items (Products/Services) and interactions with vendors, workers, and customers, such as activities and service level agreements. that serve as the dynamic data layer for the entire Alliance Business Suite.

 Anyone can build on and extend ABM definitions to capture additional business-specific scenarios.